 • even if you do not have a business ID or have not established a company.

 When calculating an earnings-related daily allowance, the remuneration received by a light entrepreneur is adjusted in the same way as the income from part-time employment.
-The invoicing fee and other expenses of the invoicing service are deducted from the fee, as for other entrepreneurs.
-For this reason, a fee statement must be submitted to the fund, indicating, among other things, the invoicing fees.

 If you work in a family business